benbunk/cosc/README.md

 You'll have to edit the php file to specify you email address in this line:

-$email = 'bbb+testcaptcha4';
+$email = 'bbbtestcaptcha4';

-Replace bbb+testcaptcha4 with whatever you email address is...leave out the @guerrillamail.com part.
+Replace bbbtestcaptcha4 with whatever you email address is...leave out the @guerrillamail.com part.

-To switch from fetching the demo email to fetching the 1st real email, comment out the Demo line and uncomment the Live line.
-Like below:

-//$mail_offset = 0; // Demo
-$mail_offset = 1; // Live